OpenWave-GW/OpenWave-3KA/README.md

 OS version: Windows 7/8/10 32 or 64 bits.

-Please unzip [OpenWave-3KA V1.00.zip](/exe/OpenWave-3KA_V1.00.zip) into a folder and find OpenWave-3KA.exe in the folder.
+Please unzip [OpenWave-3KA V1.01.zip](/exe/OpenWave-3KA_V1.01.zip) into a folder and find OpenWave-3KA.exe in the folder.
 OpenWave-3KA.exe can be executed directly without installation.

 OpenWave-3KA relies on NI-VISA as instrument driver.
 You have to download NI-VISA from NI website and install it on your Windows before executing this program.
 If you want to connect a GDS-2000E series DSO, you have to download and install USB driver(dso_vpo V1.08) from [www.gwinstek.com](http://www.gwinstek.com) or [here](/dso_vpo_v108.zip) when the first connection with GDS-2000E.

-GDS-3000A uses USBTMC as communication protocol, ther is no driver installation required.
+GDS-3000A and MPO-2000 use USBTMC as communication protocol, ther is no driver installation required.

 #### _Linux:_